Apache License 2.0

 person.GetAddressRows()

-This is easy to read, and the developer needs no knowledge of the DataRelation
+This is easy to read, and the developer needs no knowledge of the DataRelation's name

 In that case, the auto-generated properties get named